As an Amazon Associate we earn from qualifying purchases.

 The color change in meat during cooking is due to the chemical and physical processes that occur due to increasing temperature.
 As such, if there are physical or chemical blockers present, your food will not change color or may not fully change to white.

 One of my favorite ways to prep chicken is to brine it.
 Either dry brining with a salt rub or a wet brine with salt and wine work great for sous vide chicken.
-However, both these processes will hinder the pink to white color change in chicken we are used to.
+However, both these processes will hinder the pink to white color change in chicken I am used to.

 If you aren’t sure about your temperature or the doneness of the meat, you can use a separate thermometer to calibrate your sous vide water bath temperature.